yext/rules_closure/README.md

   templates from Java code, because its contents will need to be parsed into a map using a regular expression, which is then passed to the Soy Tofu Java runtime.

+#### Rule Polymorphism

+This rule can be referenced as though it were the following:

+- [filegroup]: `srcs` will be the generated .css, .css.map, and .css.js output files. `data` will contain all transitive CSS/GSS sources and data.

+- [closure_css_library]: `srcs` is the output .css file, `data` is the transitive CSS sources and data, and `orientation` is the output orientation.

 ### Arguments